Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 If there is no default signature in Outlook, Outlook Web settings are not changed.

-All this happens with the credentials of the currently logged-on user, without any interaction neccessary.
+All this happens with the credentials of the currently logged on user, without any interaction neccessary.
 # 13. Simulation mode
 Simulation mode is enabled when the parameter SimulatedUser is passed to the script.
 It answers the question `"What will the signatures look like for user A, when Outlook is configured for the mailboxes X, Y and Z?"`.